 RECURRING COSTS OF OWNING A PET

-As a pet owner, you must schedule annual veterinary visits for vaccinations and to maintain their medication for fleas, tricks, and heartworm.
+As a pet owner, you must schedule annual veterinary visits for vaccinations and to maintain their medication for fleas, ticks, and heartworm.
 If you enjoy traveling, you will need to find someone to watch your animal or place them in a boarding facility.

 You will also need to maintain your animal’s coat, nails, and hygiene.
 Grooming costs will be based on your animal’s coat, weight, and breed.
 Here are a few additional recurring costs you can expect to pay over the lifespan of your pet: